 - New Student Orientation.
-Orientation will be the week of August 11, 2014.
+Orientation will be the August 12-15, 2014.
 Attendance is mandatory.
 Law classes begin Monday, August 18.
-Later in the summer, the official orientation website will contain everything you need to know, including the agenda, reading assignments for the various sessions, and a checklist of things you need to bring with you.
+Follow the link to the official orientation website, which contains everything you need to know, including the agenda, reading assignments for the various sessions, and a checklist of things you need to bring with you.

 - Immunization Requirements.
 Texas law requires all students to provide documentation that they have received two MMR vaccinations during their lifetime if they are born in 1957 or later.
 Students over the age of 22 are not required to provide proof of meningitis vaccination.
 Please check your shot records.
 You will not be allowed to enroll, or even attend Orientation, without submitting this documentation.
 More information, including the proper forms and list of approved exemptions, can be found by clicking here.
 Please submit your records to the law school admissions office as we are required to verify that you have submitted them.
 We will forward the records on to Student Health Services.